Skip to content

 Zagreb

 Are you interested in taking one of the shortest funicular rides in the world?
 Head to the Zagreb Funicular, which is only 66 metres long.
 The funicular was constructed and operated in the last 20 years of the 19th century.
-Since then, the funicular underwent several replacement and reparation processes where its steam power system was replaced with an electric one and, later, the electric wiring was replaced.
+Since then, it has undergone several replacement and reparation processes, including replacing its steam power system with an electric one and, later, the electric wiring.

 Answering some of the internet’s FAQs about Zagreb

-We’re trying to answer most of your frequently asked questions about Zagreb; if there’s anything we’ve missed, please drop us a question.
+We’re trying to answer most of your frequently asked questions about Zagreb; if we’ve missed anything, please drop us a question.

 Is Zagreb cheap or expensive?

-Zagreb is more on the affordable side; the city’s hotels, restaurants and attractions are not as expensive as other Croatian cities along the coast.
+Zagreb is more affordable; the city’s hotels, restaurants, and attractions are not as expensive as other Croatian cities along the coast.
 Of course, there are always luxurious options for everything, and it’s up to you to choose.

 What is Zagreb famous for?